bytescale/bytescale-javascript-sdk/README.md

 ## 🎯 Features

-Upload.js is the lightweight client library for [Upload.io](https://upload.io/upload-js): the file upload service for developers.
+Upload.js is a lightweight client library for [Upload.io](https://upload.io/upload-js): the file upload service for developers.

 **Core features (available without an account):**